OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 ## Set properties on multiple ranges

-Setting a property on a `RangeAreas` sets the corresponding property on all the ranges in the `RangeAreas.areas` collection.
+Setting a property on a `RangeAreas` object sets the corresponding property on all the ranges in the `RangeAreas.areas` collection.

 The following is an example of setting a property on multiple ranges.
 The function highlights the ranges **F3:F5** and **H3:H5**.